-8.5.3 DSP and Microprocessor Interfacing
+8.5.3 DSP or Microprocessor Interfacing

-Interfacing the DAC084S085 to microprocessors and DSPs is guite simple.
+Interfacing the DAC124S085 to microprocessors and DSPs is quite simple.
+The following guidelines are offered to hasten the design process.

-8.5.3.1 ADSP-2101 and ADSP2103 Interfacing
+8.5.3.1 ADSP-2101 or ADSP2103 Interfacing

-Figure 31 shows a serial interface between the DAC084S085 and the ADSP-2101 or ADSP2103.
+Figure 31 shows a serial interface between the DAC124S085 and the ADSP-2101/ADSP2103.
 The DSP must be set to operate in the SPORT Transmit Alternate Framing Mode.
-It is programmed through the SPORT control register and must be configured for Internal Clock Operation, Active Low Framing and 16-bit Word Length.
+It is programmed through the SPORT control register and must be configured for Internal Clock Operation, Active-Low Framing and 16-bit Word Length.
 Transmission is started by writing a word to the Tx register after the SPORT mode has been enabled.

 Figure 31.
-ADSP-2101 and 2103 Interface
+ADSP-2101/2103 Interface

-8.5.3.2 80C51 and 80L51 Interface
+8.5.3.2 80C51 or 80L51 Interface

-Figure 32 shows a serial interface between the DAC084S085 and the 80C51 or 80L51 microcontroller.
+A serial interface between the DAC124S085 and the 80C51/80L51 microcontroller is shown in Figure 32.
 The SYNC signal comes from a bit-programmable pin on the microcontroller.
 The example shown here uses port line P3.3.
-This line is taken low when data is transmitted to the DAC084S085.
-Because the 80C51 and 80L51 transmits 8-bit bytes, only eight falling clock edges occur in the transmit cycle.
+This line is taken low when data is transmitted to the DAC124S085.
+Because the 80C51/80L51 transmits 8-bit bytes, only eight falling clock edges occur in the transmit cycle.
 To load data into the DAC, the P3.3 line must be left low after the first eight bits are transmitted.
 A second write cycle is initiated to transmit the second byte of data, after which port line P3.3 is brought high.
-The 80C51 and 80L51 transmit routine must recognize that the 80C51 and 80L51 transmits data with the LSB first while the DAC084S085 requires data with the MSB first.
+The 80C51/80L51 transmit routine must recognize that the 80C51/80L51 transmits data with the LSB first while the DAC124S085 requires data with the MSB first.